roomrtc/signaling/README.md

 # signaling

-A simple signaling server for clients to connect and do signaling for RoomRTC
+A simple signaling server for RoomRTC

 # Use with express